 Canoes and kayaks can be rented from a number of places, but particularly at Chaweng beach.
 Other popular water sport activities on Samui are windsurfing, sailing, and water skiing.
-There are also a number of reputable diving schools on the island where you can get a PADI certificate, One Hundred Degrees East Land and Sea Adventures (Tel: 07724 5936) is one, and they can also organise kite surfing and fishing trips.
+There are also a number of reputable diving schools on the island where you can get a PADI certificate, 100 Degrees East (Tel: 07724 5936) is one, and they can also organise kite surfing and fishing trips.
 More on Samui fishing trips.

 Biking and hiking on Samui

 Koh Samui’s mountainous interior provides excellent opportunities for biking and hiking adventures, either organised independently or through a tour company.
 Red Bicycle, near Hin Ta Hin Yai, offers equipment hire plus guided trips.

 Many people choose to explore themselves either on foot, by bicycle, with a four-wheel drive jeep or off road motorbike.
 The best starting point is to follow some of the small inland roads around Lamai and Mae Nam, making sure you take plenty of provisions and water, especially if you are walking.

 More on Samui tours.